Adjusting for Confounders with Text: Challenges and an Empirical Evaluation Framework for Causal Inference: Current Models Disagree

-\xhdr{Implications} This should come as a great concern to the research community.
-We do not know which model may be correct, and we do not know whether there may be a more accurate model that would even further decrease the estimated treatment effect. \new{ We derive theoretical bounds and compute them, finding that in 99+\% of cases, these bounds are looser than those computed empirically using our framework (\sect\ref{appendix:bounds}), making them less useful for model selection.} This concern motivates our research questions (\sect\ref{sec:intro}) and underlines the importance and urgency of empirical evaluation for causal inference in natural language.
-Next, we describe key challenges \new{in adjusting for confounding with text} and present a principled evaluation framework that highlights these challenges and generates actionable insights for future research.
+This should come as a great concern to the computational social science research community.
+We do not know which model may be correct, and we do not know whether there may be a more accurate model that would even further decrease the estimated treatment effect.
+We derive theoretical bounds and compute them (\appendixlink{Appendix}~\ref{appendix:bounds}), finding that in 99+\% of cases, these bounds are looser than those computed empirically using our framework, making them less useful for model selection.
+This concern underlines the importance and urgency of empirical evaluation for causal inference with text, and motivates our contribution.
+Next, we describe key challenges in adjusting for confounding with text and present a principled evaluation framework that highlights these challenges and generates actionable insights for future research.